 - C3, C4, C5 and C6: corresponding to drones between 4 kg and less than 25 kg.

-Types of drones according to their regulations
+Types of drones according to their class marking

 In Regulations (EU) 2019/947 and (EU) 2019/945, classes ranging from C0 to C6 are named, the latter two being incorporated in Delegated Regulation (EU) 2020/1058, to be used in European standard scenarios.